-One of the main challenges we faced with rebranding was the possibility of losing brand equity; the current logo had become trusted and recognizable within the community.
+One of the main challenges we faced with rebranding was the possibility of losing brand equity; the old logo had become trusted and recognizable within the community.
 It was essential to maintain key components within the new branding.
 Lisa Marie and Catherine described the symbolism behind the iconic ampersand in a recent announcement:

 Why an ampersand?
 Because we serve Linn AND Benton Counties, we help buyers AND sellers, we believe in home being a house AND the community.
 We provide service AND integrity.
 We love the symbolism, and you will see it throughout our brand.